Yixin-Shen-1218/Yixin-Shen-1218.github.io/_pages/TED_Culture.md

 # 🌀 Full Experiments

-The Quantitative Results on TED-Culture for each specific language.
-The results are the **average** of five experimental tests.
+**The Quantitative Results on TED-Culture for each specific language and merged, as well as TED-Expressive.** The results are the **average** of five experimental tests.
 We compare the proposed diffusion-based method against recent state-of-the-art (SOTA) methods and ground truth.
 Lower values are better for FGD, while higher values are better for the other metrics.

+## Results for TED-Culture

-## A. Indonesian
+### A. Indonesian

 | Methods                   | FGD ↓     | BC ↑      | Diversity ↑ |
 | ------------------------- | --------- | --------- | ----------- |